sodacan-net/sodacan-core/documentation/architecture.md

 ```

-So, the module code itself is also stored in this data store under the special variable name `%%code%%` with a null instance key.
+So, the module code itself is also stored in this data store under the special variable name `%%code%%`

-The SodaCan agent is free to completely remove rarely used Modules from memory and restore the module's variables as messages arrive.
+The SodaCan agent is free to completely remove rarely used modules from memory and restore the module's code and variables as messages arrive.
 ## Infrastructure
 ### Module deployment
 Each module and adapter is deployed as an independent program on a host computer.